This luscious cake recipe from for Glazed Orange Cakes is moist and light, with an extra kick of flavor from the orange zest and juice in the glaze.

 ★ Did you make this recipe?
 Please give it a star rating below!

 - 1 teaspoon salt

 - 1 cup whole milk

 - 2 cups powdered sugar

 - 2-4 Tablespoons freshly squeezed orange juice

-Stir the wet mixture into the dry ingredients until just combined.
+- Stir the milk into the dry ingredients followed by the juice mixture and stir until just combined.

 For the icing:

 - Prepare by mixing the sugar, butter and zest together in a bowl and then add the juice one tablespoon at a time until the desired consistency is reached (I like mine fairly thick).